sct-pipeline/csa-atrophy/README.md

 # Quality Control

 After running the analysis, check your Quality Control (QC) report by opening the file qc/index.html.
 Use the “Search” feature of the QC report to quickly jump to segmentations or labeling results.
-If you spot issues (wrong labeling), add their filename in the variable array "FILES_SEGMANUAL" of the 'config.yaml' file.
+If you spot issues (wrong labeling), add their filename in the 'config_correction.yml' file (see https://spine-generic.readthedocs.io/en/latest/analysis_pipeline.html for further indications).
 Then manually create labels in the cord on the posterior tip of inter-vertebral discs from C2 to C5 with command:
 ~~~
-manual_correction -config config_correction.yml -path-in csa_atrophy_results/results -path-out spinegeneric_r20200801
+manual_correction -config config_correction.yml -path-in csa_atrophy_results/data_processed -path-out spinegeneric_r20200801
 ~~~
-The bash script outputs all effectuated manual labelings to 'results_corrected/seg_manual'.
+The bash script outputs all effectuated manual labelings to the derivatives directory in 'spinegeneric_r20200801'.
 It is now possible to re-run the whole process, pointing to the manual corrections.
 With the command below labeling will use the manual corrections present in 'seg_manual', otherwise labeling will be done automatically.
 ~~~
-sct_run_batch -path-data spinegeneric_r20200801 -path-output csa_atrophy_results_corrected -path-segmanual seg_manual -script process_data.sh
+sct_run_batch -path-data spinegeneric_r20200801 -path-output csa_atrophy_results_corrected -script process_data.sh
 ~~~